 For Lie 2-algebra targets

 For targets extending the super Poincare Lie algebra

 In the first order formulation of gravity (Cartan connection) the Einstein-Hilbert action in dimension 3 happens to be equivalent to the action functional of Chern-Simons theory for connections with values in the Poincare Lie algebra (spin connection and vielbein, for a suitable quadratic invariant polynomial.
 Similarly for 3-dimensional supergravity.
 See 3d quantum gravity.

 Generally, for every higher degree (-ary) invariant polynomial on the Poincaré Lie algebra there is the corresponding higher dimensional Chern-Simons theory in dimension .
 These Chern-Simons type action functionals all include the Einstein-Hilbert action linear in the curvature as a summand, but generally contain higher degree curvature invariants.
 A theory of Chern-Simons gravity is a field theory governed by such an action functional.

 While there is no experimental evidence for such higher curvature terms in the theory of gravity, there exist parameter regions in which their predicted effects are smaller than could have been observed.
-Moreover, there are varous suggestions that under Inönü-Wigner contraction? of the AdS Lie algebra? to the Poincare Lie algebra, and -Chern-Simons gravity theory could be close to an ordinary einstein-Hilbert theory.
+Moreover, there are various suggestions that under Inönü-Wigner contraction of the AdS Lie algebra to the Poincare Lie algebra, an -Chern-Simons gravity (anti de Sitter gravity) theory could be close to an ordinary Einstein-Hilbert theory.